erisalke/paginationScripts/README.md

 # paginationScripts
-Simple algorithm chooseing which hyperlinks should be displayed in case there are too many to present.
+Simple algorithm choosing which hyperlinks should be displayed in case there are too many to present.

+run as:
+ruby pagination
+node paginationShow.js
+node paginationUts.js